georgidimov1/ReactJS_exam_august_22/README.md

 1. run npm install - for instaling dependancies
 2. run npm start -for starting the application

-The backend is working on: http://localhost:3000
+The frontend is working on: http://localhost:3000